natalieagus/50005/docs/OS/07-threads.md

 - Generally has its own process group `id` and session `id` (daemon group)

-# Appendix: More on Linux Startup Process {#appendix-a-more-detailed-look-on-linux-startup-process}
+## More on Linux Startup Process {#appendix-a-more-detailed-look-on-linux-startup-process}

 The Linux startup process very much depends on the hardware architecture, but it can be simplified into the following steps: